-- Really long or extremely heavy periods
+- Very long or heavy periods

 - Severe migraines or lower back pain during your period